-Master of Education (MEd) in Adult Education
+Master of Education (Med) in Lifelong Learning and Community Development

-3.0 Departmental Special Regulations for the Master of
+1.0 Departmental Special Regulations for the Master of Lifelong Learning and Community Development

-Education Adult Education Degree Programme
+Degree Programme

-Subject to the provisions of General Regulations

-400 and the Faculty of Education Special

-Regulation 41.0, the following Departmental
+Subject to the provisions of General Regulations 400 and the Faculty of Education special regulation 41.0, the following Departmental Specific Regulations shall apply.

-Special Regulations shall apply:

-Entrance into the Master of Education Adult Education Degree Programme shall be in accordance with the Faculty Special Regulation 41.1.
+Entrance into the Master of Lifelong Learning and Community Development Degree Programme shall be in accordance with the Faculty Special Regulation 41.1.

-The structure of the Master of Education Adult

-Education Degree Programme shall be in

-accordance with Faculty Special Regulation
+The structure of the Master in Lifelong Learning, Community Education and Development programme shall be in accordance with Faculty Special Regulation 41.5.

-41.5.